lzim/mtl/session02/s02_learner/mtl_session02_see.md

 - There are team trends for diagnoses, encounters, health factor data (e.g., suicide plans, evidence-based practice templates), and measures from mental health assistant.
 - What stands out to you?
 - What is most important to you to check out first?
-- what is most surprising?
+- What is most surprising?

 ![](https://github.com/lzim/teampsd/blob/master/resources/gifs/session2_data_ui_4_viz_diag.gif)

 ### 7. Click to view the "data" tabs, which show your team's individual patient information.
-- Patients who have requested restricted access to their information have asterisks *******
+- Patients who have requested restricted access to their information have asterisks (****) in Column F & G. If you are a VA provider, you can still identify patients from Column H.
 - Patient information correponds to the same categories as the team trends: diagnoses, encounters, health factor data (e.g., suicide plans, evidence-based practice templates), and measures from mental health assistant.
 - Providers can filter to find specific patients, or produce reports.
 - What **data** tab would you use to find out how many current patients on the team are engaged in a specific evidence-based psychotherapy?
 What column shows you the session number (EBP template) that the patient is on?